varo6/tchat-cli/README.md

 }
 ```

+You can find a list of available model IDs [here](docs/models.md).

-baseUrl for chagpt is: https://chatgpt.com/ and it is recommended to set `model`as `""`
+baseUrl for chagpt is: https://chatgpt.com/ and it is recommended to set `model` as `""`

 ## Options